 Get Set for Work is one of seven programs that form part of the Queensland Government's Skilling Queenslanders for Work initiative.
 Through a suite of targeted skills and training programs, Skilling Queenslanders for Work aims to improve the skills, employment opportunities and social inclusion of disadvantaged Queenslanders.

-Registered training organisations (RTOs) with pre-qualified supplier (PQS) status will have the opportunity to partner with funded community-based not-for-profit organisations to deliver the nationally recognised training and assessment service components of Get Set for Work projects.
+Registered training organisations (RTOs) with Skills Assure supplier (SAS) status will have the opportunity to partner with funded community-based not-for-profit organisations to deliver the nationally recognised training and assessment service components of Get Set for Work projects.

 Get Set for Work aims to provide young people aged 15-19 years with nationally recognised training, combined with integrated learning support measures and foundation skills, that will enable them to successfully transition to participate productively in employment and/or further education and training.